-a) Network options – you need to use the medical facilities prescribed by the scheme or make a co-payment when using a hospital outside the network.
+a) Network options – you need to use the medical facilities prescribed by the scheme for elective procedure admissions, or make a co-payment when using a hospital outside the network.

-b) Free choice – allows you the freedom to use the hospitals of your choice where you are not bound to specific hospital networks.
+b) Free choice – allows you the freedom to use the hospital of your choice.
+You are not bound to specific hospital networks.

-2. General cover plans – provides you with in-hospital and some out-of-hospital benefits.
+2. General cover plans – provide you with in-hospital and some out-of-hospital benefits.

-3. Comprehensive plans – delivers in-hospital and extensive out-of-hospital benefits including doctor visits, prescribed medication, optometry, dentistry, radiology, and certain pathology benefits.
+3. Comprehensive plans – deliver in-hospital and extensive out-of-hospital benefits, including doctor visits, prescribed medication, optometry, dentistry, radiology and certain pathology benefits.

-"When making your medical aid choice, make sure that you compare apples with apples across schemes to determine which plan best suits you," says Alexia Graham, Director, Hippo Advice.
+'When making your medical aid choice, make sure that you are able to compare like for like across schemes to determine which plan best suits you,' says Alexia Graham, Director of Hippo Advisory Services.

 When comparing medical aid schemes and deciding which to choose:

-1. Understand your budget – Most people would like the very best medical cover but you should be realistic regarding what you can afford.
-Medical aid premiums range from around R1,000 for a basic plan, to comprehensive options that can cost as much as R10,000 a month.
-If you aren't sure what you can afford, draw up a monthly budget and identify how much you can spend on medical aid before making a decision concerning which plan you wish to take out.
+1. Understand your budget – Most people would like the very best medical cover, but you should be realistic regarding what you can afford.
+Medical aid premiums range from around R1,000 for a basic plan to comprehensive options that can cost as much as R10,000 a month.
+If you aren't sure, draw up a monthly budget and identify how much you can spend on medical aid before making a decision about which plan to apply for.

 2. Ensure value for money – Look out for good value for money rather than premium costs.
-Some medical aid schemes manage their costs by limiting payouts on certain costly procedures such as oncology and joint replacement.
-When choosing your medical aid don't be blinded by cheaper premiums but be aware of your scheme's limitations and whether these shortfalls negatively influence your cover and the value you derive from your scheme.
+Some medical aid schemes manage their costs by limiting payouts on certain costly procedures, such as certain cancer treatments and elective joint replacement procedures.
+When choosing your medical aid, don't be blinded by cheaper premiums.
+Be aware of your scheme's limitations and whether these shortfalls negatively influence your cover and the value you derive from your scheme.

 3. Evaluate your medical needs – All plans have specified benefits and exclusions.
 Consider these together with the state of your health and that of your dependants.
 Although it's impossible to predict future health problems, it is important that your plan adequately covers your current medical requirements and also caters for unplanned high risk events.

 4. Understand the impact of your demographics – The following two aspects are particularly important:

-Age – Generally speaking you need more medical cover the older you become.
-Most people develop more health concerns with age and require greater amounts of chronic medication and in-hospital care.
+Age – Generally speaking, you need more medical cover the older you become.
+Most people develop more health concerns with age and may require greater amounts of chronic medication and in-hospital care.
 Benefits such as oncology, hip and knee replacements as well as back and neck treatments should be considered.

-Family size – The more members you place on your medical aid the more expensive it could be.
-It is also important to assess the impact of adding additional family members to your medical aid.
+Family size – The more members you place on your medical aid, the more expensive it could be.
+It is also important to assess the impact of adding family members to your medical aid.

-5. Confirm co-payment amounts for specialists and hospital procedures – Medical aids don't cover all treatments and procedures, thus certain amounts need to be funded from members' own pockets as co-payments and with rates determined by the medical aid scheme.
-Co-payments often catch members unaware as they can be expensive no matter your choice of scheme.
+5. Confirm co-payment amounts for specialists and hospital procedures – Medical providers often charge more than what your medical aid will cover, thus certain amounts need to be funded from members' own pockets as co-payments, using rates determined by the medical aid scheme.
+Co-payments often catch members unawares as they can be expensive, no matter your choice of scheme.

-6. Look at the annual hospital limits – Hospital stays often cost more than expected.
+6. Look at the certain hospital sub-limits – Hospitalisation procedures often cost more than you would expect.
 It is important to understand hospital limits and assess whether your scheme sufficiently covers the potential needs of your family.
-If in doubt speak to a Hippo advisor about gap cover – this is a separate insurance product that can be taken out to supplement shortfalls incurred during hospitalisation or other major medical expense.
+Gap cover is a separate insurance product that can supplement shortfalls incurred during hospitalisation or other major medical expenses.

 10. Study the plan's HIV Cover – It's important to assess the benefits and cover provided for HIV as it is extremely prevalent in South Africa and makes the person more vulnerable to other diseases and infections.

 When comparing and choosing medical aids, consider your other financial products and investments.
-Some medical aid schemes are aligned with insurance companies and provide medical aid products, car insurance, life insurance, and investment products.
+Some medical aid schemes are aligned with insurance companies and provide medical aid products, car insurance, life insurance and investment products.
 Legally, medical aids are not allowed to reduce their monthly contributions through product bundling or integration.
-However, certain companies discount life insurance products when member's health benefits are with the same company and certain health outcomes are achieved.
+However, certain companies discount life insurance products when members' health benefits are with the same company and certain health outcomes are achieved.

-When taking out medical aid for the first time or if you are thinking about switching plans, consider speaking to your financial advisor or a professional independent broker.
-These financial specialists are able to understand your unique requirements and provide you with unbiased advice.
+When taking out medical aid for the first time or if you are thinking about switching plans, consider speaking to a Hippo consultant.
+Our financial specialists are able to understand your unique requirements and provide you with unbiased advice, at no cost.

-To reduce monthly contributions, choose in-network hospitals for planned procedures rather than a choice of private hospitals, or select a scheme with exclusions and co-payments on certain in-hospital procedures, but remember that co-payments can be costly so it's best to add gap cover.
+To reduce monthly contributions, choose in-network hospitals for planned procedures rather than a choice of private hospitals, or select a scheme with exclusions and co-payments on certain in-hospital procedures.
+Just remember, co-payments can be costly so it's best to add gap cover.
 Gap cover covers co-payments but not exclusions.